Placement

 Leave Term UGAs

-Being a leave-term UGA comes with some pitfalls and challenges, so before you are hired, we will lead you through a brief process of being granted an exemption to the requirement that you be enrolled for all terms for which you are employed.
+Being a leave-term UGA comes with some challenges, so before you are hired, we will lead you through a brief process of being granted an exemption to the requirement that you be enrolled for all terms for which you are employed.

 If you plan on applying for a position during a leave term, please contact the UGA Recruitment and Selection Committee.